argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 353205.polaris-p* 3d-2.sub         user3             2044:14* R large
 ```

 One of the annoying things about `qstat` is that the output fields are fixed with and it will truncate the output.
 This is indicated by an asterisk as the last character.
-The `-w` doesn't prevent truncation, but makes the fields wider, making it less likely.
+You can add `-w` for wide.
+It doesn't prevent truncation, but makes it less likely.
 A useful variant is `qstat -was1`.
-It shows the number of nodes, tasks, the requested walltime, and the comment.
+It shows the number of nodes, tasks, the requested walltime, and the comment, all on one line.  `qstat -wan` will give you the node list you ran on, just remember that can be long.
 If you want an estimate of when the job will start, add the `-T` option.
 Note that start time is not available for all jobs, just the next N jobs that are expected to run.
-If you want to know the nodes a job ran on, add the `-n` option.
 If you want to know everything there is to know about the job, add the `-f` flag.

 ```
                                                             Req'd  Req'd   Elap